 5 Jesus answered, Verily, verily, I say unto thee, Except a man be born of water and of the Spirit, he cannot enter into the kingdom of God.
 (John 3:5)

 21 And it shall come to pass, that whosoever shall call on the name of the Lord shall be saved.
 (Acts 2:21)

 12 Neither is there salvation in any other: for there is none other name under heaven given among men, whereby we must be saved.
 (Acts 4:12)

-What the public wants to know, is what became of all of those who died during Old Testament times when the name of Jesus was not used, or those who die without having even the opportunity of hearing the message?
+What became of those who died during Old Testament times before the name of Jesus was used?
+Or those who die without having the opportunity of hearing the message?
 Either God is a poor planner (if His goal is to get as many into heaven as possible), or Jesus is not “the only way.”
 So what is the truth?

 The truth is, if Jesus did not say it, then it’s not required for our Salvation.
 The Father gave Jesus very specific words to teach (Deut.18:18, Jn.8:28, Jn.12:49-50, Jn.17:8), and if He did not say it, then it’s not required for Salvation.
 Aside from that, it’s important to read verses in their context.
 The following verses, when read in context, show that the requirements for Salvation are far broader than what has traditionally been taught.

 5 Jesus answered, Verily, verily, I say unto thee, Except a man be born of water and of the Spirit, he cannot enter into the kingdom of God.
 (John 3:5)